 We do know that Gardnerella microbes have some special features or genes that could be contributing to symptoms (in science-speak, these genes are called pathogenicity genes).
 Specifically, Gardnerella can produce a toxin called “vaginolysin.”

-In experiments, vaginolysin can directly damage the cells lining the vagina.
+In experiments, vaginolysin can directly damage the vaginal epithelial cells (the cells that line your vagina).
 However, this can only happen if vaginolysin reaches the bottom side, as opposed to the surface, of the cells.

 Well, we’re still trying to map out which Gardnerella species and strains produce an active version of this gene and which don’t.